TheSeaOfRhun/LTR/README.md

   of creating this structure.
 Otherwise you have to write a program to do so.
-This pre-processing of query files was necessary because the older (early 1990's) TREC queries used a different structure, and the interntion is to have backward compatibility.
+This pre-processing of query files was necessary because the older (early 1990's) TREC queries used a different structure, and the intention is to have backward compatibility.

   ```
   <TOP>